kevinsqi/react-circular-progressbar/README.md

 ## Customizing styles

-Use plain CSS to customize the styling - the [default CSS](src/styles.css) is a good starting point, but you can modify it as needed.
+Use plain CSS to customize the styling - the default CSS is a good starting point, but you can override it as needed.

 #### CSS hooks